wagdav/thewagner.net/content/2020-12-06-Blog-deployment-update.markdown

 # Checks

-The `checks` attribute of the structure returned by the Flake's `outputs` function describes the self-tests of the flake itself.
-For this blog's source the checks look like this:
+The `checks` attribute of the structure returned by the flake's `outputs` function describes self-tests.
+For this blog's source the checks look like
+this:

 ```nix
 outputs = { self, nixpkgs }: